maxiludwig/img2physiprop/README.md

 ## Setup

-To setup a project based on PySkel simply follow these steps:
+To setup a project based on img2physiprop simply follow these steps:

 1. On Github create a new repository with `Use this template` and `Create a new repository`.
 2. Clone your new repository to your local machine and setup the project according to the installation procedure down below.
-3. Rename all occurrences of PySkel to your new code project's name.
+3. Rename all occurrences of img2physiprop to your new code project's name.
 4. Within your GitHub project's settings, enable GitHub Pages for GitHub Actions (`Settings` -> `Pages` -> `Source` = `GitHub Actions`).
 5. Create a new branch protection rule for the main branch on GitHub (`Settings` -> `Branches` -> `Add rule` -> Set up your rules`).
 6. Activate to automatically delete branches after merging (`Settings` -> `General` -> `Automatically delete head branches`)

 ## Installation

 For a quick and easy start an Anaconda/Miniconda environment is highly recommended.
-Other ways to install PySkel are possible but here the installation procedure is explained based on a conda install.
+Other ways to install img2physiprop are possible but here the installation procedure is explained based on a conda install.
 After installing Anaconda/Miniconda execute the following steps:

 - Create a new Anaconda environment based on the [`environment.yml`](./environment.yml) file: